 So the ballot box has to come to Darshandas — even though there are many more lions in the area than voters, by about a 500 to 1 ratio.

 A government representative named Alok Kumar Pandey explained the process to ABP: “Around four-five polling officials will travel to Banej on April 29 night carrying with them the polling material, including the Electronic Voting Machine.
 They will be accompanied by forest guards.
 On April 30 they will set up the polling booth for the single vote.”
-That wasn’t the first time the portable polling both travelled to Darshandas’ location, and so far, the lions have not been a problem, Pandey continued: “Till date there has been no incident of any wild animals attacking the polling team.”
+That wasn’t the first time the portable polling both traveled to Darshandas’ location and so far, the lions have not been a problem, Pandey continued: “[As of 2014], there has been no incident of any wild animals attacking the polling team.”

 So, Darshandas gets to vote.
 But as he told the BBC, it comes with a downside: as he’s the only person to use the ballot machine in his area, everyone knows who he supported.